Francesco Clark of Clark’s Botanicals Wants Everyone to Wake Up

 What technology or app do you rely on most?
 Technology has changed my life so much recently.
 When I was first injured, I could hardly move my arms and could not use my wrists or hands at all, and touchscreen phones were not a thing back then.
 The iPhone, Siri, and the Amazon Echo have made my life so much easier to navigate with work and fun.

 What product in your domain is misunderstood and should be a best seller?
 Our Deep Moisture Mask.
 I was so pleasantly surprised to learn that customers use it as a night cream, then leave it on as their daytime moisturizer.
-It’s so good if your skin is sensitive side because it has high concentrations of green tea and algae extracts.
+It’s so good if your skin is on the sensitive side because it has high concentrations of green tea and algae extracts.

 What do you foresee as the top beauty trends in 2018?
 I do love clean beauty, but it’s gotten to the point where we’re just buying ONE ingredient in a pump.
 Like, here’s w-ah-ter, but it’s fancy, I guess?
 It’s kind of becoming the Zoolander scene: “Moisture is the Essence of Wetness,” and everyone’s side-eyeing to see what everyone else thinks.